 Pulse Oximetry FAQ

-“I understand why it is a good idea to screen for Critical Congenital Heart Disease, but what is pulse oximetry screening, and how, when and where will this screening test be done?“
+“I understand why it’s important to check for serious heart problems in babies, but what is pulse oximetry screening, and how, when, and where will this screening happen?”“

 Pulse Oximetry Screening: Basic Facts

-If you have questions that are not answered here, or if you would like more information about this screen, please ask your medical care provider or contact the Wisconsin SHINE Project.
+If you have questions that aren’t answered here, or if you want more information about this screening, please ask your doctor or contact the Wisconsin SHINE Project.

 Question:Who should be screened?

-All babies born in Wisconsin should be screened for Critical Congenital Heart Disease, including babies admitted to the NICU and babies born outside the hospital.
+All babies born in Wisconsin should get checked for serious heart problems, including those in the NICU or born outside of hospitals.

 Question:What is Pulse Oximetry Screening?